zolyfarkas/jaxrs-spf4j-demo/README.md

   Hitting the network has a cost! (and your cloud bill will reflect that) your code needs to be aware of the network boundary.

-10) Deprecation support, clients will be notified when hitting deprecated endpoints via HTTP Warning headers.
+10) Deprecation support, clients will be notified when using deprecated endpoints or deprecated objects/attributes via HTTP Warning headers.

 11) Actuator endpoints  for logs, health, info, swagger docs, jmx.